auraoupa/perf-pangeo-deployments/README.md

 A description of what is PANGEO is available here : https://pangeo.io/index.html, it is first of all a community of scientists, engineers and developpers that collaborate on dealing with big amount of data produced mainly in geoscience fields of research and industry.
 There are no PANGEO library or module per se but we call PANGEO software ecosystem an ensemble of open-source tools that put together will help the user produce scientific diagnostics adapted to the data size.

-A PANGEO deployment consists in the installation of a number of software on a machine, adapting some of the tools to the type of machine considered (HPC, cloud, personnal computer) In my case, the PANGEO deployment is described by [this list of python libraries](https://github.com/AurelieAlbert/perf-pangeo-deployments/blob/master/conda/environment.yml) that I will install via conda, in addition to the deployment of jupyter notebook server according to the machine : it can be a simple browser or a virtual distributed server.
+A PANGEO deployment consists in the installation of a number of software on a machine, adapting some of the tools to the type of machine considered (HPC, cloud, personnal computer) In my case, the PANGEO deployment is described by [this list of python libraries](https://github.com/AurelieAlbert/perf-pangeo-deployments/blob/master/conda/environment.yml) that I will install via conda, in addition to the deployment of a jupyter notebook server adapted to the machine : it can be a simple browser or a virtual distributed server.

 ## The data and the test